By the end of this section, you will be able to:

 There are our two equations in two unknowns.
 The algebra is tedious but not terribly difficult; you definitely should work it through.
 The solution is

-There is a second solution to the system of equations solved in this example (because the energy equation is quadratic): .
+There is a possible mathematical second to the system of equations solved in this example (because the energy equation is quadratic): .
 This solution is unacceptable on physical grounds; what’s wrong with it?

 - Estimate the mass of Thor’s hammer